-Figure 7 presents three examples of the optimized geometries with various box constraint values.
+Figure 7 presents the three examples of the optimized geometries with various box constraint values.
 With Figure 7a, the optimizer was clearly not given enough design variable freedom.
 Given the limited design space, it produced a geometry that still displayed pre-existing flow features from the baseline, namely the regions of high total pressure in the top half of the outlet and the low total pressure region in the bottom half.
 As the design variable bounds are increased, the optimizer is able to better achieve its objective.
 In Figure 7c, the geometrical features are much more pronounced.
 From its total pressure contour, the distortion appears quite favourable compared to the other two shown.
 We see that the optimized geometries share some similar geometric features.
 The trend of the upper surface is to expand at the first bend, then form a bottleneck at the second bend.
 The bottom surface is also gradually expanded as much as possible.

-Despite further improvements in S-duct performance with design variable bounds of $0.2 d{\rm H}$ , the increased geometric freedom lead to convergence problems with the optimization algorithm.
+Despite further improvements in S-duct performance with design variable bounds of $0.2~d{\rm H}$, the increased geometric freedom leads to convergence problems with the optimization algorithm.
 As the design variable bounds are extended, the bounds will inevitably intersect and encroach on the domains of its neighbouring control points.
 This allows the possibility for the optimizer to displace a control point past its neighbour.
 Thus during mesh movement, the surface may fold in on itself, which triggers a failure.
-As a result, the optimization with 0.2 $d{\rm H}$ experienced failures in the mesh movement algorithm after about 30 design iterations that hindered the optimization progress.
+As a result, the optimization with $0.2~d{\rm H}$ experienced failures in the mesh movement algorithm after about 30 design iterations that hindered the optimization progress.

 Furthermore, real-world manufacturability constraints could also have a considerable impact on the design variable bounds and the realizability of optimized geometries.
 For these reasons, a bound nominally set to 10% of the hydraulic diameter is conservatively selected, as it avoids most of the optimization convergence issues, yet is still able to achieve desirable S-duct performance with a reasonable amount of geometric deformations.
-Future work could look to increase the design variable bounds to 0.2 $d{\rm H}$ to further investigate the capability of the optimization algorithm and whether the aerodynamic performance is robust, with consideration for the manufacturability of the optimized geometries.
+Future work could look to increase the design variable bounds to $0.2 d{\rm H}$ to further investigate the capability of the optimization algorithm and whether the aerodynamic performance is robust, with consideration for the manufacturability of the optimized geometries.
 Alternatively, additional constraints could be implemented in the future to address these concerns and allow for greater freedom to the design variable bounds.
+Experimental testing of the optimized geometries should also be beneficial for validation and to verify that the optimizer is not going beyond the accuracy of the models used.